HassenIO/blog-old/content/blog/2019/01/12-week-year-book-summary/index.md

 Like every productivity framework, the 12 Week Year is built around 3 principles and 5 disciplines.

 The principles are **Accountability** (you are the master of your life, you can’t control the context/environment around you, but you can control how you react to them), **Commitment** (you take it as personal to do what you said you’ll be doing) and **Greatness in the Moment** (no matter what, you’re at your best in every moment).
-As you can see, it might seem “naïve” to think that you can really respect that principles at all time, no matter what.
+As you can see, it might seem "naïve" to think that you can really respect that principles at all time, no matter what.
 After all, we are humans, with highs and lows.
 But like every principle, not trying because it’s hard is not a valid excuse.
 We must be pragmatic and try our best to respect that three principles.

 Disciplines, in the 12 Week Year framework, are **Vision** (define a clear and compelling vision), **Planning** (anticipate as much as possible), **Process Control** (the system that you create to get important stuff done), **Measurement** (always track your progress) and **Time Use** (are you in control of your time?).
 These disciplines are skills that need to be mastered, no matter if you adhere to the 12 Week Year framework, or not.
 They are proven skills for every person willing to be productive.